Kamil Idris: Diplomatic career

 Idris joined WIPO on 30 December 1982.
 Idris was member of the International Law Commission from 1992 to 1996 and from 2000 to 2001.

 On 22 September 1997, he was appointed Director General of WIPO for a period of six years.
 Idris succeeded Árpád Bogsch, who served as Director General for 25 years.
 The Director General oversees WIPO's efforts for global intellectual property protection.

 In March 1998, Idris visited the United States Congress and met with the United States Secretary of Commerce to discuss safeguarding and promoting American ingenuity, and he received an official welcome by Congress.
 In 2001, Idris, along with Mihnea Motoc, signed a Program of Cooperation between Romania and WIPO.

 He was formally re-appointed to a second six-year term as Director General of WIPO on 27 May 2003.
 The same year, he inaugurated the new Center For Intellectual Property at the University of National and World Economy.
 In 2006, Idris negotiated a cooperation program between WIPO and the Government of Azerbaijan.

 Throughout his tenure as Director General, Idris donated his salary as Secretary-General of the Union for the Protection of Plant Varieties (UPOV) to developing countries.
 His mandate was originally due to end on 30 November 2009.
 A WIPO document released in 2016 indicate that in 2007, Idris requested that the WIPO Coordination Committee advance the process for appointing his replacement, whose appointment began October 2008.

 In 2008, Idris went to Kyrgyzstan to meet President Kurmanbek Bakiyev and Prime Minister Igor Chudinov, where they discussed developing a digital library for the country.

 Political career

 After leaving the WIPO, Idris returned to Sudan where he joined politics.
 In the 2010 general election, Idris ran for the presidency as an Independent, challenging then longtime President Omar al-Bashir, subsequently falling to sixth place.

 In May 2025, in the midst of the civil war, Idris was appointed prime minister by the Transitional Sovereignty Council under President Abdel Fattah al-Burhan.
 He is the first civilian prime minister since Abdalla Hamdok resigned in 2022.
 On 1 June, Idris ordered the dissolution of the transitional government.
 On 19 June, Idriss has outlined plans for a 22 ministerial team, dubbed the Government of Hope.

-In August 2025, Idris visited Egypt as part his first overseas travel as prime minister.
+In August 2025, Idris visited Egypt as part his first foreign visit as prime minister.